ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### clt_query(query='layup', offset_is_middle=True, consider_coupling_effect=True)

-Returns the properties of the classical laminate theory:
+Returns the properties of the classical laminate theory.

 * **Parameters:**
-  - query: query parameter (see below).
+  - query: Query parameter (see below).
   - offset_is_middle: Whether to offset the reference surface to the mid-plane of the laminate.
 This has an influence on the laminate stiffness calculations.
   - consider_coupling_effect: Whether to consider the coupling effect or not (B-Matrix).
-It’s only of relevance for the laminate engineering constants.
+It is only of relevance for the laminate engineering constants.
 * **Options:**
   - layup: Returns the layup of the laminate (Modeling, Production and Analysis Plies).
 Default.
-  - laminate_properties: Young’s, flexural and shear moduli of the laminate.
+  - laminate_properties: Young’s, flexural, and shear moduli of the laminate.
-  - polar_properties: E1, E2  and G12 depending on the laminate orientation.
+  - polar_properties: E1, E2, and G12 depending on the laminate orientation.
   - text_labels: Returns a list with the material names, angles and thicknesses.
   - stiffness_matrix: Returns the laminate stiffness matrix (ABD).
   - compliance_matrix: Returns the lamiante compliance matrix (inverse of ABD).
-  - laminate_forces: Returns a dict with the laminate forces Nx, Ny, Nxy, Mx, My, Mxy, Qx and Qy.
+  - laminate_forces: Returns a dict with the laminate forces Nx, Ny, Nxy, Mx, My, Mxy, Qx, and Qy.
 Offset is middle is always true for this evaluation.

-Usage:
+* **Usage:**
 ```pycon
   >>> se.clt_query(query='polar_properties')
   ```